 Need More Information?

-Small power generation facilities range in size and type, generation medium, options, and installation ease.
-Members are encouraged to research all options before making a commitment to purchase.
-This includes a phone call to the Cooperative to discuss historical energy usage, interconnection details, and any other aspect of a renewable energy production facility.
-Cooperative personnel are always willing to answer any questions you may have.
+Small-scale electric generation facilities range in size and type, generation medium, options and installation ease.
+These include solar panels and small wind turbines and are known as distributed generation (DG).
+Members are encouraged to research all DG options before making a commitment to purchase a system for their home or business.
+This includes a conversation to discuss historical energy use, interconnection details and any other aspect of a DG system.

 P.O.
 Box 948, Vinita, OK 74301